Feature photo by Hannah Carley

 The red route runs all around campus to the Rutherford Lot, the blue route runs on a similar route to the red but at the Agriculture Lot and the green route runs all the way to the outer parking lots and the Miller Education Center.
 Students can view each bus route and bus location by downloading the MTSU Mobile app and viewing the map.

 Various students knew about the shuttle services offered by the campus.
-However, many students, like Natile Shunk, feel like the shuttle service is “not advertised enough” or “do not know where to find the information about them.”
+However, many students, like Natalie Shunk, feel like the shuttle service is “not advertised enough” or “do not know where to find the information about them.”

-The Director of Parking and Transportation Services, Tracy Read, is an MTSU graduate and was an off-campus commuter while attending.
+Read is an MTSU graduate and was an off-campus commuter while attending.

 “They started offering the shuttle services (The Raider Xpress) in 1993,” Read said.